 Antingen stödjer din webbläsare inte javascript, eller är javascript inaktiverat.
 Denna webbplats fungerar bäst om du aktiverar javascript.

-The study follows a within-subject design where all students experience all methods in different subjects over 15 weeks.
-Learning outcomes will be measured through tests 30 days after the last session, while motivation will be assessed using a questionnaire.
-Teachers' experiences will be explored through focus group interviews.
-The findings will contribute to understanding the ecological validity of test-based learning and its potential for systematic implementation in schools.
+This is conducted using a within-student design in which all students experience both methods in different subject areas over approximately eight weeks.
+Learning is measured with tests administered both shortly after the review sessions and about 30 days after the final session.
+Students’ motivation is measured using a questionnaire, and teachers’ experiences are explored through focus group interviews.
+With our results, we hope to contribute to the understanding of the ecological validity of test-based learning and its potential for more systematic implementation in schools.

 Research Area